responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/lambert-davy.md

 ![Roc_1](/images/lambert_davy/roc_easy.png)

-By varying the threshold, we can obtain different Roc Curve that are represented in the following image.
-The curve that is closer to the upper-left corner is the best one.
+By varying the classifier, we can obtain different ROC curves that are represented in the following image.
+The curve that is closer to the upper-left corner is the best one, while the curve in diagonal represents a random classifier.
 ![Roc_full](/images/lambert_davy/Roc_curve.svg.png)

 **AUC** stands for **Area Under the ROC Curve** and is a widely used metric in machine learning, particularly in binary classification tasks.
-The **Receiver Operating Characteristic (ROC)** curve is a graphical representation of the trade-off between the true positive rate (sensitivity) and false positive rate (1 - specificity) for different thresholds of a classification model.
-The AUC quantifies the overall performance of the model across all possible classification thresholds.
+The AUC quantifies the **overall performance of the model** across all possible classification thresholds.

 That is, AUC measures the entire two-dimensional area underneath the entire ROC curve (think integral calculus) from (0,0) to (1,1).
 The AUC ranges in value from 0 to 1.
 A model whose predictions are **100% wrong has an AUC of 0.0**, one whose predictions are **100% correct has an AUC of 1.0**.